 Twelve Unending Summers: An American Immigrant Success Story

 Dr. Josué shares the heart of what informs his worldview and inspires his neuroscientific research into tools for living one’s best life: his immigrant story.
-Coming in spring 2019, his eye-opening new book is called “Twelve Unending Summers: Memoir of an Immigrant Child.”
+His eye-opening new book is called “Twelve Unending Summers: Memoir of an Immigrant Child.”

 Travel with Cholet on his terrifying boat ride from Haiti to Miami, and cheer for him as he makes his way through medical school and the American immigration process.